Jordi-Jaspers/CurrencyExchanger/README.md

 -   Create a different selection form connected to this database! -> done!
 -   Use an conversion API from RapidAPI's -> done!
 -   Use a good Mark-up CSS Text-code -> done!
--   Connect Python service to Laravel -> Not Yet....
+-   Connect Python service to Laravel -> done!
--   Connect Databases via Docker -> not Yet....
+-   Connect Databases via Docker -> done!
 - ...
 #### Part 3:  C#-SOAP (Find idea...)
 -   Create an idea...
 - ...

 # Troubleshooting:
--   Can't connect different databases through docker for other services like python-RESTFULL...
+-   Can't connect different databases through docker for other services like python-RESTFULL... --> change host from "127.0.0.1" to match the container name of the database

 # Project Information (Dutch):
 1. Service Oriented Applicatie bouwen